Ace000001/MvcExample/README.md

 Following are some key points about this example:

--This example is using the Onion Architecture with CQRS design patter.
+-This example is using the Onion Architecture with CQRS design pattern.

 -I tried to separate read and write operations by handling writes in service and reads in query handlers.